openturns/openturns/python/doc/theory/reliability_sensitivity/sensitivity_form.rst

 | In this context, the probability :math:`P_f` can often be
   efficiently estimated by FORM or SORM approximations.
-| The FORM importance factors offer a way to analyse the sensitivity of
+| The FORM importance factors offer a way to analyze the sensitivity of
   the probability the realization of the event with respect to the parameters of the probability distribution of :math:`\vect{X}`.